Magyartanulas/magyartanulas.github.io/Section9.md

 | ők      | ízlettek    | ízlenek        | ízlenének            |

 * Hogy ízlik? - (How does it taste to you?)
-* Ízlik a vörös bor. - (I like red wine lit.
+* Ízlik a vörösbor. - (I like red wine lit.
 Red wine tastes good to me.)
-* Nem hiszem, hogy ízlene neki ez az üditő ital. - (I don't think that he/she would like this soft drink. lit.
+* Nem hiszem, hogy ízlene neki ez az üditőital. - (I don't think that he/she would like this soft drink. lit.
 I don't believe that this soft drink would taste good to him/her.)

 ![Túró rudi](https://magyartanulas.github.io/public/rudi.jpg)